Vigeshvicky/Vignesh.V/README.md

 * ✔ Business Intelligence
 * ✔ Data Visualization
 * ✔ Problem Solving
+* ✔ Reporting & Dashboard Design

 ---

 # 🎯 Career Goal

-My goal is to grow as a professional **Data Analyst** and work on impactful projects that help organizations make data-driven decisions and improve business performance.
+My goal is to grow as a professional **Data Analyst** and work on impactful projects that help organizations make data-driven decisions, improve efficiency, and achieve better business performance.

+I aim to continuously enhance my technical and analytical skills while contributing to real-world data solutions.

 ---